darth-cheney/pharo-irc/README.md

 I am a full RFC 2812 compliant implementation of an IRC client.

 My reference version is the excellently designed [https://github.com/hpi-swa-teaching/squIRC](squIRC).
-Any design decisions that seem strange, ridiculous, idiotic, or even downright responsible in this repository are very likely my own.
+Any design decisions that seem strange, ridiculous, idiotic, or even downright irresponsible in this repository are very likely my own.

 ## Installing ##
 (So far this has only been tested with Pharo 6.1)